prescode/open-fda-data-pipeline/README.md

 python
 ```

 Then test your code changes by entering function definitions, variable assignments, and other code into the python shell.
-Test events can be created using the json files to simulate S3 put events.
+Test events can be created using the included json files to simulate S3 put events.

 Add new dependencies to the requirements file (after installing them into your virtual environment using `pip install`)